JoshuaKolden/RamDev/Readme.md

     $ ramdev up

-Will create the the following path on the ramdisk:
+Will create the following path on the ramdisk:

 `/mnt/baz/bat`